jostylr/event-when/eventwhen.md

     ---
     <a name="when" />
-    ### when(arr/str events, Handler action, obj data, obj myth, str timing, bool reset ) --> tracker
+    ### when(arr/str events, str ev, obj data, obj myth, str timing, bool reset ) --> tracker

     This is how to do som action after several different events have all fired.
 Firing order is irrelevant.

     __arguments__

     * `events` A string or an array of strings.
 These represent the events that need to be fired before taking the specified action.
 The array could also contain a numbered event which is of the form `[event, # of times]`.
 This will countdown the number of times the event fires before considering it done.
-    * `action` This is what gets fired after all the events have taken place.
-It can be anything that converts to a handler: an action string, function, event string, handler, array of handler types.
+    * `ev` This is the event that gets emitted after all the events have taken place.
+It should be an event string.
-    * `data` Any value.
-It will be passed into the handler.
-Expected to be JSONable; great for logging.
-Think properties.
-    * `myth` Also any value.
-Expected to be an object of functions, think methods or messy state objects.
-    * `timing` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on next cycle, last on next cycle, respectively.
-Now is the default if not provided.
-    This will track the firing of events.
-When all the events have fired, then the Handler gets fired.
+    * `timing` Emits `ev` based on the timing provided, as in `.emit`.
     * `reset` Setting this to true will cause this setup to be setup again once fired.
 The original events array is saved and restored.
 Default is false.
 This can also be changed after initialization by setting tracker.reset.

     __return__